crivetimihai/mypackage/README.md

 mypackage
 =========

-An template for Python packages
+An template for Python packages.

 Usage
 -----